Master Kong

-Master Kong (康师傅控股有限公司 (康師傅控股有限公司, Kāng-shīfu Kònggǔ Yǒuxiàngōngsī)) is the largest instant noodle producer in China.
+Master Kong (康师傅控股有限公司 (康師傅控股有限公司, Kāng-shīfu Kònggǔ Yǒuxiàngōngsī)) is an instant noodle producer in China.

 Established in 1991, Master Kong is a branded company headquartered in Taipei, Taiwan and Tianjin, China.
-It specialises in the production and distribution of instant noodles, beverages, cakes, and relevant supporting industries.
-In 1996, it was listed in Hong Kong and is currently constituent of MSCI China Index and the Hang Seng China 100 Index.
+It produces instant noodles, beverages, and cakes.

-In 2019, Master Kong achieved revenue of 61.978 billion yuan, a year-on-year increase of 2.13%; achieved net profit of 3.331 billion yuan, a year-on-year increase of 35.22%.
-According to Nielsen, the sales volume of Master Kong instant noodles in 2019 accounted for 43.3% of market shares, ranking first in the market.
-According to Kantar, in 2019, Master Kong's juice ranks second in juice market penetration.
-Meanwhile, the penetration of Master Kong RTD tea reached 38%, 10 percentage points higher than the second.
+Master Kong reported a revenue and net profit of 62 and 3.3 billion yuan, respectively, accounting for 43.3% of instant noodle market.

-In November 2011, Master Kong and PepsiCo established a strategic alliance for the production and sales of all non-alcoholic beverages in China.
-In March 2015, Master Kong and Starbucks officially entered into cooperation agreement for the production and sales of Starbucks bottled and canned ready-to-drink products in China.
+Since November 2011, Master Kong produces producing non-alcoholic beverages for PepsiCo.
+The company also produce bottled and canned coffee drinks for Starbucks since March 2015.

 In June 2018, Master Kong was shortlisted in the national brand project of Xinhua News Agency.

 History

 The company was founded in Tianjin by the Wei brothers from Changhua County, Taiwan in 1991.
 It was listed on the Hong Kong Stock Exchange in 1996.

 It is owned 33.48% by Ting Hsin International Group and 33.48% by Sanyo Foods.

 In March 2011, Unilever was fined 2 million Yuan for the distribution of information about future price hikes and Tingyi was given a warning about publicly discussing their price increases.

 In June 2011, Master Kong was recognized by market research firm, TNS, to be the second most valued brand in China.

 As of 2013, its main competitors are Want Want China and Uni-President.

 In 2014, Master Kong was facing a food safety problem in Taiwan.
 In 2015, Master Kong stopped distributing its instant noodles in Taiwan.
 The group's board of directors has approved a plan to completely withdraw from the Taiwanese market.